-A playful, glossy cat, the Havana Brown enjoys interacting with her owner but can also be a bit of a loner sometimes.
+A playful, glossy cat, the Havana Brown enjoys interacting with her parent but can also be a bit of a loner sometimes.

 Havana Brown At a glance